 To date, two endowments have been established by private donors, including members of IIE’s Board of Trustees, each with gifts totaling $2 million.
 One of the endowments is named in memory of Rodman C. Rockefeller, a former Trustee who was deeply committed to international education.

-The IIE Centennial Fellowship is a new annual fellowship program that honors IIE’s Centennial and our association with the Fulbright Program.
-The IIE Centennial Fellowship seeks to enhance the Fulbright Program as a life-long experience and recognize Fulbright alumni whose work embodies the underlining Fulbright values of mutual understanding, leadership, global problem solving, and global impact.
+The IIE Centennial Fellowship is an annual fellowship program that was launched in 2019 in honor of IIE’s Centennial and our association with the Fulbright Program.
+The IIE Centennial Fellowship seeks to help enhance Fulbright as a life-long experience and recognize Fulbright alumni whose work embodies the underlining Fulbright values of mutual understanding, leadership, global problem solving, and global impact.

-The Fulbright Program is sponsored by the United States Department of State, Bureau of Educational and Cultural Affairs and administered by the Institute of International Education (IIE).
+The Fulbright Program, which is celebrating its 75th anniversary in 2021, is sponsored by the United States Department of State, Bureau of Educational and Cultural Affairs and administered by the Institute of International Education (IIE).